-Automatic transmission: Put the selector lever in "P".
+- 1. Apply the parking brake firmly. - Turn off unnecessary lights and accessories. - 3.
+Put the selector lever in "P".
 If you need to restart the engine while the vehicle is moving, put the selector lever in "N".
-A starter safety device will prevent the starter from operating if the selector lever is in any drive position.

-Automatic transmission only: Depress the brake pedal and hold it to the floor until driving off.
+A starter safety device will prevent the starter from operating if the selector lever is in any drive position. - 4.
+Depress the brake pedal and hold it to the floor until driving off.